-For many people, the Mt.
-Whitney region is quintessential High Sierra, the end of the John Muir Trail and the highest point in the 48.
-For others, the Incredible Hulk, with Yosemite-quality climbing in the backcountry is the best the Sierra has to offer.
+For many people, order the Mt.
+Whitney region is quintessential High Sierra, buy more about the end of the John Muir Trail and the highest point in the 48.
+For others, about it the Incredible Hulk, with Yosemite-quality climbing in the backcountry is the best the Sierra has to offer.
 Those more romantically inclined will name Tuolomne or maybe the Evolution range as the Sierra’s best for their incredible beauty.
 For many in Pullharder, Lone Pine Peak is the Sierra’s gem.
 But for some of us, the Palisades are synonymous with this great range.
 And the best way to take it all in is to climb ‘em all.

 Spire after spire, summit log after summit log, the Full Palisade Traverse is the biggest climb in the Sierra and probably also the most spectacular.
 Six 14,000′ peaks, famous in their own right, plus the Palisade Crest all set amongst the backdrop of the historic Palisades School of Mountaineering.
 And the fact that it’s the most recognizable and iconic ridgeline in the Sierra.
 Plus the fact that the climbing is generally really, really good.